gowww/app/README.md

 app.Run()
 ```

-By default, your app will listend and serve on `:8080`.
+By default, your app will listen and serve on `:8080`.
 But you can change this address by using flag `-a` when running your app:

 ```Shell